Whale hits boat, tosses two occupants overboard in New Jersey

 As far as the whale's condition, it continued to swim and breach after the incident.

-Police said no injuries were reported and and the whale appeared to be fine.
+Police said no injuries were reported and the whale appeared to be fine.

 Officials said they are in communication with the Marine Mammal Stranding Center who are aware of the incident.